jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ### Creating the infrastructure using Terraform

 With the Docker images built and pushed we can now create the infrastructure using Terraform.
+In `variables.tf` there is a `name_prefix` variable that you can set in order to instantiate multiple copies of the infrastructure.

 ```
 terraform init